A WHIRLWIND TRIP FOR AMNESTY'S SECRETARY GENERAL

 Amnesty International’s Secretary General, Agnès Callamard in Aotearoa New Zealand

 Responding to this erosion of rights, and guided by “Is it human?
-Is it right?”
-Dr Agnès Callamard delivered a sold-out public lecture at the University of Auckland.
+Is it right?”, Dr Agnès Callamard delivered a sold-out public lecture at the University of Auckland.
 When severe weather struck, the Victoria University of Wellington lecture was moved online, enabling supporters from across Aotearoa to participate.

 content-image

 Before arriving in Aotearoa, Agnès met decision makers in Fiji and leaders and climate activists in Tuvalu, contributing to the launch of our climate displacement report, Navigating Injustice.
 The same question that framed her lectures, “Is it human?
 Is it right?” also frames this report, keeping dignity front and centre in Amnesty’s work.
-If you would like to read the report, please see Navigating Injustice.

-Agnès Callamard in the media:
+Agnès Callamard in the media

-From the Field:
+From the field

 GIVE